 Participation solely in the acquisition of funding or the collection of data does not justify authorship.
 General supervision of the research group is not sufficient for authorship.
 Each contributor should have participated sufficiently in the work to take public responsibility for appropriate portions of the content of the manuscript.
 The order of naming the contributors should be based on the relative contribution of the contributor towards the study and writing the manuscript.
 Once submitted the order cannot be changed without written consent of all the contributors.
 The journal prescribes a maximum number of authors for manuscripts depending upon the type of manuscript, its scope and number of institutions involved (vide infra).
 The authors should provide a justification, if the number of authors exceeds these limits.

-All manuscripts must be submitted on-line through the website https://review.jow.medknow.com/ijaim.
+All manuscripts must be submitted on-line through the website http://www.journalonweb.com/.
 First time users will have to register at this site.
 Registration is free but mandatory.
 Registered authors can keep track of their articles after logging into the site using their username and password.
 Authors do not have to pay for submission, processing or publication of articles.
 If you experience any problems, please contact the editorial office by e-mail at [email protected].

 This file should provide

 - Conflicts of Interest of each author/ contributor: All manuscripts for articles, original research reports, editorials, comments, reviews, book reviews, and letters submitted to the journal must include a conflict-of-interest disclosure statement or a declaration by the authors that they do not have any conflicts of interest to declare.
-A statement of financial or other relationships that might lead to a conflict of interest, if that information is not included in the manuscript itself or in an authors' form
+A statement of financial or other relationships that might lead to a conflict of interest, if that information is not included in the manuscript itself or in an authors' form.

 - A statement that the manuscript has been read and approved by all the authors, that the requirements for authorship as stated earlier in this document have been met, and that each author believes that the manuscript represents honest work, if that information is not provided in another form (see below); and